Skill-Sync/.github/profile/README.md

 ## License
 This project is licensed under ...........
 See the LICENSE file for more information.

+## Assistance
+If you require any assistance or have any questions or suggestions, please don't hesitate to contact me via [Email](mailto:skill.sync.contact1@gmail.com).
+I would be more than happy to help you in any.
+Thank you for your time and consideration! 😁

 <p align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=60&section=footer"  width="100%"/>